 purchase another year at a reduced price, directly from the application.

 Yes.
 Your license will never expire.
 You'll always be able to install and use your license even after

 your subscription to the updates is expired.
 But you'll be restricted to the latest version which was

 available during the validity of your update plan.

-Hopper can disassemble binaries for Intel (32 and 64bits), and ARM (ARMv6, ARMv7 and ARM64), and PowerPC processors.
+Hopper can disassemble binaries targeting Intel (32 and 64bits), ARM (ARMv6, ARMv7 and ARM64), and PowerPC processors.
 It is also possible to extend to other CPU thanks to the SDK.

 Yes, Hopper can disassemble iOS binaries.
 Please note that you will not be able to disassemble an application directly taken from your iTunes library because all these applications are ciphered using the FairPlay DRM.
 Hopper WILL NOT be able to read this kind of application!
 This is up to the user to first remove the DRM (various methods exist) before analyzing the binary with Hopper.

 Hopper can read Mach-O binaries (Mac and iOS), PE32/32+/64 Windows binaries and ELF binaries.

 Like any decompiler, Hopper is not able to fully recover a lost source code.
 The main goal of Hopper is to help you understanding the code you have not written.
 Even if the generated pseudo code is somewhat close to C or Objective-C code, it's, most of the time, not directly compilable.
 If you have lost your code, you should really consider to rewrite it instead...

 Yes and no ...
 Hopper is NOT a tool that will teach you ASM: you should already have some ASM knowledge before using a tool like Hopper.
 That said, it's always a good exercise to read code using an interactive disassembler!